Public Information

 Health Care Provider Access to Drug Claims History

-The ministry is now beginning to provide more health care providers with access to the drug claims history of ODB recipients for the purpose of providing health care.
+The ministry provides health care providers with access to the drug claims history of ODB recipients for the purpose of providing health care.
 Participating health care providers may only access your drug claims history for the purpose of providing care to you.
 Health care providers are required by law to protect the privacy of your personal health information.

 Healthy Smiles Ontario is a new program for kids 17 and under who do not have access to any form of dental coverage.